- Chlamydia is spread through unprotected sex.

 Is chlamydia dangerous?

 If chlamydia is not treated, it can cause serious health problems.
 It can cause pain in the lower part of your abdomen (belly).
 The infection usually begins on the cervix, but if it’s not treated, it can spread to the fallopian tubes and/or ovaries and cause pelvic inflammatory disease (PID).
-30% of untreated chlamydia turns into PID.
-PID can lead to problems with getting pregnant or ectopic or tubal pregnancy (pregnancy in the fallopian tubes).
-According to the CDC, 10-15% of women who have untreated chlamydia will have symptoms of pelvic inflammatory disease (PID).
+Approximately 30% of untreated chlamydia turns into PID.
+PID can lead to problems with getting pregnant or with ectopic or tubal pregnancy (pregnancy in the fallopian tubes), as well as chronic pelvic pain.
+According to the Centers for Disease Control and Prevention (CDC), 10-15% of women who have untreated chlamydia will have symptoms of pelvic inflammatory disease (PID).

 How can I prevent spreading chlamydia?